pieroproietti/penguins-eggs/sourceforge/files/ISOS/alpine/README.md

 [AlpineLinux](https://alpinelinux.org/), is a security-oriented, lightweight Linux distribution based on musl libc and busybox.

 * **egg-of-alpine-colibri** An experimental version from Alpine standard.
-Look on discussion [Way to Alpine](https://github.com/pieroproietti/penguins-eggs/discussions/377).
+I need your feedback, look on discussion [Way to Alpine](https://github.com/pieroproietti/penguins-eggs/discussions/377).

 NOTE: Yuo can add `linux-firmware` to use on real hardware.